Mohsen Fakhrizadeh: Prelude

 The Israeli government's foreign intelligence agency, Mossad, since 2007 has assassinated five Iranian scientists and wounded an additional one, using a variety of methods, including poisoning, remotely-detonated bombs, and motorcyclists shooting at the car of the targets.
-Israel had been seeking ways to assassinate Fakhrizadeh for years, and the effort resumed when U.S. president Trump in May 2018 abrogated the Iran nuclear deal.
+Israel had been seeking ways to assassinate Fakhrizadeh for years, and the effort resumed when U.S. president Donald Trump in May 2018 abrogated the Iran nuclear deal.

 Fakhrizadeh's security team advised him against traveling on 27 November 2020 due to a higher level of risk that day.
 According to one of his sons, "[Fakhrizadeh] refused because he had an important meeting, and he was supposed to lecture to students.
 He insisted on returning to Tehran the same day."

 Ali Shamkhani, Secretary of Iran's Supreme National Security Council, revealed that the Iranians did have an intelligence report predicting the assassination.
 However, it was ignored due to the frequency of assassination warnings.
 The BBC labelled this and the later discrepancies between accounts a "massive failure of counter-intelligence for Iran's security chiefs".

 The year prior to Fakrizadeh's death saw escalating tensions between Iran and the United States and its allies.
 His death followed the assassination of Qasem Soleimani by the U.S. in January 2020 and the 2020 Iran explosions.
 The limited retaliation by the Iranian government to such incidents may have emboldened the Israeli effort to kill Fakhrizadeh.